ukri-bench/benchmark-s-omb/README.md

 At the moment, only manual build instructions are available.
 We plan to add Spack build instructions in the future.

+### Permitted modifications

+If being used for procurement, the bidder should not modify the benchmark code for this benchmark.

 ### Manual build